coop152/funnypack/base readme.md

 # funnypack
-my minceraft server resource pack
+Funny minceraft server resource pack \:)
+### Instructions
+After modifying the contents of the pack (in the `contents` folder), run `update.py`.
+This will zip the resource pack, calculate the SHA-1 and update the readme file.

 SHA-1: